Top Suffolk County Child Custody Lawyers – Protecting Your Children’s Future

 • Disregard for prior court orders.

 3. Custody Arrangement Recommendations: Based on our experience and knowledge of family law, our custody attorneys will offer recommendations for child custody arrangements most favorable to you and in your child’s best interests.
-We negotiate on your behalf with the other parent or their counsel to reach an amicable agreement or present a strong case in court if needed.
+We negotiate on your behalf with the other parent or their representation to reach an amicable agreement or present a strong case in court if needed.

 4. Pleading and Document Preparation: Our custody team will draft all papers, pleadings and documents including petitions, motions, and parenting plans.
 Ensuring that these documents are properly drafted and filed is crucial to your case.